iotaledger/wasp/tools/snapshot/readme.md

 ## How we create a snapshot of the chain's state?

 There are two possibilities:
-- by backing up the database
+- creating a backup of the database
 - by creating a snapshot file

 ### Database backup